 Below you can see a screenshot taken from our account at Mintos:

 As you can see we have achieved a Net Annual Return of 12.02%.
-This is a result which we find attractive based on our risk/reward assessment of the platform.
+This is a result that we find attractive based on our risk/reward assessment of the platform.

 Mintos reviews on Trustpilot

-Trustpilot is a great place to learn what other people think of Mintos.
-We have collected some good, some average and some bad Mintos reviews from Trustpilot for you to take a closer look at:
+Trustpilot is a great place to learn what other people think of Mintos crowdlending platform.
+We have collected some good, some average, and some bad Mintos reviews from Trustpilot for you to take a closer look at: